What is blue light? | Protecting yourself from the dangers of blue light

 Development of myopia

 Near-sightedness, also known as myopia, is now considered an epidemic, according to the American Academy of Ophthalmology.
-This can occur in adults and children who spend too much time looking at screens, as studies have observed overexposure to blue light can cause the axial length of the eye to decrease.
+This can occur in adults and children who spend too much time looking at screens, as studies have observed overexposure to "blue light resulted in inhibition of axial elongation in human eyes".
+This, in essence, means early research is finding a link between artificial blue light and its influence on ocular growth, contributing to myopia.

 How to protect yourself from the dangers of blue light